brandthn/brandthn/README.md

 ## About Me

 I recently graduated with a degree in MSc in Data Analytics & Artificial Intelligence from EDHEC Business School in Lille, France.
-I have hands-on experience in data analysis, machine learning, and data visualization through various projects, this account serves as the window for my continuous releases and collaborations.
+I have hands-on experience in data analysis, machine learning, and data visualization through various projects.
 I am actively seeking opportunities to apply my skills in a professional setting.

 ## Languages & Tools